OpenNebula/docs/source/intro_release_notes/upgrades/upgrading_single.rst

 Configuration Metadata Outdated Error
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If the configuration tool complains about outdated metadata, you have missed to run configuration upgrade during some of OpenNebula upgrades in the past.
-Please note configuration must be upgraded or processed with even OpenNebula maintenance releases.
+If the configuration tool complains about outdated metadata, you have not run a configuration upgrade during some of the past OpenNebula upgrades.
+Please note, configuration must be upgraded or processed with even OpenNebula's maintenance releases.

-Following invalid state:
+The following invalid state:

     .. prompt:: bash # auto